Arrow BOOK

 When to Consider Other Options

-DRG stimulation may not be suitable if:
+This treatment may not be suitable if:

-• Pain is widespread rather than localised
+• Pain is widespread rather than confined to a specific region

 • Medical factors increase procedural risk